Sigrid Smith, PhD

 Response of wetland plant communities to human impacts:

 The composition of wetlands can change a lot from place to place and over time, especially in small wetlands and ponds that dry during part of the year.
 However, natural long-term changes in plants and their responses to new stresses such as climate change are not well documented.
 In wetlands in southwest Michigan and coastal plain ponds and sinkhole ponds in the mid-Atlantic region, I am looking at the influences of water level changes and agriculture on plant communities.

 Healthy wetlands and coastal ecosystems benefit humans by providing recreational opportunities, flood mitigation, and many other ecosystem services.
-With detailed spatial data, we can begin to link where human activities occur, how they affect the biological communities in those places, and how those impacts affect the benefits that humans enjoy from the ecosystem.
-I have been working with collaborators to explore this interplay between nature and people in the Laurentian Great Lakes and am starting to explore mid-Atlantic wetlands and coastal waters.
+With detailed spatial data, we can begin to link where human activities occur, how they affect the biological communities in those places, and how those impacts affect the benefits that humans enjoy from ecosystems.
+I have been working with collaborators to explore this interplay between nature and people in the Laurentian Great Lakes, and I am starting to study ecosystem services in mid-Atlantic wetlands and coastal waters.

 Allan, J.D.*, S.D.P.
 Smith*, P.B.
 McIntyre, C.A.
 Joseph, C.E.
 Dickinson, A.L.
 Marino, R.G.
 Biel, J.C.
 Olson, P.J.
 Doran, E.S.
 Rutherford, J.E.
 Adkins, and A.O.
 Adeyemo.
 2015.
 Using cultural ecosystem services to inform restoration priorities in the Laurentian Great Lakes.
 Frontiers in Ecology and the Environment 13: 418-424. (* = equal contributors)